romeerez/orchid-orm/packages/docs/src/guide/migration-commands.md

 - `add${any string}To${table name}` for adding columns to a table
 - `remove${any string}From${table name}` for removing columns from a table

-When using `create`, `drop`, `add...to` and `remove...from` name you can also specify columns in a command line to be added to a generated migration.
+When using the `create`, `drop`, `add...to`, and `remove...from` names you can also specify columns in a command line to be added to a generated migration.

-Specify a column by writing a column name, then a column type separated with `:`, column type can have an argument `(arg)`, then optionally specify a methods chain such as `.primaryKey`, `.nullable`, methods can have arguments too.
+Specify a column by writing a column name, then a column type separated with `:`, column type can accept an argument `(arg)`, then optionally specify a methods chain such as `.primaryKey`, `.nullable`, methods can have arguments too.

 When passing an argument, put a column definition into quotes.